2018-2019 Great Place To Work Certified

 Best Employers in Ohio

-Great Lakes Caring was named to the esteemed Best Employers in Ohio list in 2017 for the third year in a row.
+Great Lakes Caring was named to the esteemed Best Employers in Ohio list in 2018 for the fourth year in a row.
 The Ohio Society for Human Resource State Council and Best Companies Group created this exciting initiative dedicated to finding and recognizing Ohio’s best employers.

 Companies from across the state entered the two-part process to determine the best employers in Ohio.
 The first part consisted of evaluating each nominated company’s workplace policies, practices, philosophy, systems and demographics, and was worth approximately 25 percent of the total evaluation.
 The second part consisted of an employee survey to measure the employee experience, which accounted for 75 percent of the total evaluation.
 The combined scores determined the top companies and the final ranking.